-The recent Federal budget has delivered some “no brainers” for small business taxpayers looking for tax savings prior to year end.
+The recent Federal budget has delivered some “no brainers” for small business taxpayers looking at how to reduce tax prior to year-end.
 The immediate tax deduction for assets costing up to $20,000 provides “easy pickings”.
 If you need to buy capital assets, you only have three financial years to take advantage of this concession, and the first of those years finishes shortly.
 But remember, this concession only applies if your business turnover is less than $2m.

 How does it work?

 In dollar terms, previously an asset costing a small business $20,000 would have been able to be depreciated at 15% per annum in the first year and then 30% per annum subsequently, meaning that the tax deduction in year one would be only $3,000, $5,100 in year two and reducing in each subsequent year.
 Assuming a 30% company tax rate, the business owner would have saved only $900 in tax in year one, $1,530 in the next year and reducing thereafter.
 Now, they will get a tax saving in year one of $6,000, being 30% of the $20,000.
 This represents a cash flow saving of $5,100 in year one.